efabless/caravel-sim-infrastructure/cocotb/README.md

   -maxerr MAXERR        max number of errors for every test before simulation
                         breaks default = 3
-  -vcs, -v              use vcs as compiler if not used iverilog would be used -cov                  enable code coverage -checkers_en          enable whitebox models checkers and coverage no need
+  -vcs, -v              use vcs as compiler if not used iverilog would be used -corner CORNER [CORNER ...], -c CORNER [CORNER ...]
-                        to use -cov
-  -corner CORNER [CORNER ...], -c CORNER [CORNER ...]
                         Corner type in case of GL_SDF run has to be provided -zip_passed           zip the waves and logs of passed tests. by default if